Digits-Designs-And-Brands/bug-tracer/README.md

    - Navigate to the page with the issue
    - Reproduce the bug steps
    - All console logs and network requests are automatically captured
+   - A floating widget appears on the page showing recording status

 3. **Stop Recording**:
-   - Click "Stop Recording" in the extension popup
+   - Click "Stop Recording" in the extension popup OR
+   - Click "Stop" in the floating widget on the page
    - The recording is automatically saved locally

 ### Managing Recordings

 - **View Recordings**: All recordings appear in the popup with metadata
+- **Detailed Analysis**: Click "View" to see comprehensive recording analysis
-- **Upload to Cloudinary**: Click "Upload" to share recordings online
+- **Upload to Cloud**: Click "Upload" to share recordings online
 - **Delete**: Remove recordings you no longer need

+### Recording Analysis Page

+When you click "View" on a recording, you'll see a comprehensive analysis page with:

+- **📋 Recording Information**: Title, URL, duration, date, file size
+- **🎬 Video Player**: Full-screen video playback with custom controls
+- **📊 Console Logs**: All captured console messages (log, error, warn, info, debug)
+- **🌐 Network Requests**: Complete request/response details with headers and bodies
+- **🚀 Actions**: Download, upload, share, or start new recording

 ## 📤 Supported Upload Providers